At Husk Interior Design, we collaborate to enrich your space and enhance well-being while remaining respectful of, and inspired by, nature.

 WELL is a performance-based tool to advance health & well-being.

 The 10 concepts of WELL – air, water, nourishment, light, movement, thermal comfort, sound, materials, mind and community – are informed by scientific research and applied to design, policy and operations.
-Sharon is an early adopter of the WELL Building Standard with a commitment of greater than 3000 hours over 9 years through WELL project administration, teaching, presentations and engagement with the International WELL Building Institute.
+Sharon is an early adopter of the WELL Building Standard with a commitment of greater than 5000 hours over 10 years through WELL project administration, teaching, presentations and engagement with the International WELL Building Institute.
+BGO's B6 tower in Vancouver achieved WELL Platinum with Sharon as WELL administrator.